iTwin/itwinjs-core/docs/learning/ImplementADynamicSchema.md

  * See LICENSE.md in the project root for license terms and full copyright notice.
  *--------------------------------------------------------------------------------------------*/

-import { IModelDb, getSchemaJsonFromIModel } from "@itwin/core-backend";
+import { IModelDb, makeSchemaPropsGetterFromIModel } from "@itwin/core-backend";
 import {
   Schema,
   PrimitiveType,